 - 3.7.2 Any applicant who has not been registered in the UK for at least 5 years at the point of application will be required to submit a certificate of good conduct or similar document from their relevant embassy before an application will be considered valid. - 3.7.3 Proof of identity is required in order to obtain a DBS disclosure.
 All applicants will be required to provide amongst other documents a Birth Certificate or valid Passport, a copy of their UK or EU full driving licence, two utility bills identifying their address and one signed passport photograph.
 The full requirements are however based on the DBS requirements in operation at the time of application and may therefore be varied from time to time.
 Please see www.gov.uk/dbs for more details, and the current identification requirements. - 3.7.4 A disclosure or document required under Section 3.7.1 must be no older than 3 months at the time a valid new driver application is determined. - 3.7.5 The Rehabilitation of Offenders Act 1974 does not apply to taxi driver applicants.
-Therefore, drivers are obliged to disclose all previous convictions and cautions even those that would normally be considered spent. - 3.7.6 Section 111 of the Local Government Act 1974 allows district councils to send the driver's application form to the Police, (or other authorised body) and request the Chief Officer's observations as to the applicant.
+Therefore, drivers are obliged to disclose all previous convictions and cautions even those that would normally be considered spent.
+Protected offences will not be considered when determining any application. - 3.7.6 Section 111 of the Local Government Act 1974 allows district councils to send the driver's application form to the Police, (or other authorised body) and request the Chief Officer's observations as to the applicant.
 Information can only be given to an Authorised Officer of Council. - 3.7.7 The Council is bound by rules of confidentiality, and will not divulge information obtained to any third party. - 3.7.8 The Council will participate in the new DBS "Update Service".
-All information retained to facilitate this new service will be securely stored in compliance with the Data Protection Act 1998. - 3.7.9 All licence holders are required to register on the DBS service and maintain their registration during the currency of their licence.
+All information retained to facilitate this new service will be securely stored in compliance with the Data Protection Act 2018. - 3.7.9 All licence holders are required to register on the DBS service and maintain their registration during the currency of their licence.

-3.8 Relevance of Convictions and Cautions upon initial application
+3.8 Relevance of Convictions, Cautions and enforcement action upon initial application

-- 3.8.1 Any application containing convictions, cautions, or information considered relevant to the application by the Chief Officer of Cambridgeshire Constabulary will be considered at the time of application in accordance with the Relevance of Convictions section of this Policy in Appendix L. - 3.8.2 In assessing whether the applicant is a 'fit and proper person' to hold a licence, the Council will consider each case on its own merit.
+- 3.8.1 Any application containing convictions, cautions, warnings, or information considered relevant to the application by the Chief Officer of a Police Constabulary, or any evidence of relevant enforcement action that comes to the Council's attention during the application process will be considered at the time of application in accordance with the Relevance of Convictions section of this Policy in Appendix L. - 3.8.2 In assessing whether the applicant is a 'fit and proper person' to hold a licence, the Council will consider each case on its own merit.